edsu/at-you/README.md

 collection you will not be able to hydrate it, since Twitter's API will not make it available.

-Check back soon for more details about our approach and findings.
 Please don't hesitate to get in touch using the [issues](https://github.com/edsu/to-deray/issues) queue, or via Twitter.

-## Team

 This is a collaborative project.
 If you'd like to get involved let us know and we'll let you know when we are meeting.